PAYMENT PROCESSING THAT PUTS YOU IN CONTROL

 Flat Rate processing has become prevalent due to companies like Square, Clover, Toast, etc. However, its simplicity is precisely why it may not be the best option.
 The rates these companies give merchants are, by nature of running a business, higher than interchange.
 Because each brand's interchange differs, they charge a rate greater than the highest interchange (it is always AmEx).

-Surcharging has seen a rise in usage among smaller merchants because it can eliminate one of their operating costs entirely.
+"True Cash Discount" has seen a rise in usage among smaller merchants because it can eliminate one of their operating costs entirely.
 With surcharging, merchants add a fee, typically 3% to credit card transactions.
 This can incentivise customers to pay cash, while allowing the business to keep more of their profits.
 There are a few limitations of this practice.
 You must accept an alternate form of payment to take advantage of surcharging, and you cannot surcharge tips.